phpvirtualbox/phpvirtualbox/README.md

 # About

+To manage variations in Virtualbox protocols and language versions, this project will be temporarily be managed as separate branches.

+Or you can try the 'unified' or 'ng' branches which aim to handle these differences automatically.

+This branch is for Virtualbox 6.1 with PHP 8.0.

 phpVirtualBox is from 2017 maintained by Smart Guide Pty Ltd (tudor at smartguide dot com dot au)

 with support from various contributors (see https://github.com/phpvirtualbox/phpvirtualbox/graphs/contributors)